TalesPinto/taskmaster/README.md

 # TASKMASTER APP

-This is a app that helps your teamwork members to assign or to be assigned tasks.
+This is an app that helps your teamwork members to assign or to be assigned to tasks.